hexojs/hexo-deployer-ftpsync/README.md

 ## Warning

-This application will delete files and directories on the remote server to match the local machine.
-Use this application in production at your own risk.
+If the parameter `clear` is set to true, this plugin will delete all the files and directories on the remote server before uploading.
+Use this plugin in production at your own risk.